Computer Programming "Coding" Classes for 3rd-12th graders

 What happens during training sessions?

 Training sessions are based on an alternating cycle of training, examples, and activities.
 Typically after every 20-30 minutes of training there is a 15-20 minute example demonstration followed by a 15-20 minute activity time.
 Each child has their own computer provided courtesy of Sent Software to maximize the learning experience for each child.

 When do I drop off and pick up my child?
 Is there a place I can stay with my child?

-Please drop your child off between 7:45am and 8:00am.
-We will begin promptly at 8:00am each morning.
-We will finish up at 12:00pm and will be glad to escort your child to your car.
+For morning classes, please drop your child off between 8:15am and 8:30am.
+We will begin promptly at 8:30am each morning.
+We will finish up at 12:15pm and will be glad to escort your child to your car.
+For afternoon classes you may drop your child off between 12:45pm and 1:00pm.
+We will start at 1:00pm and finish up at 4:45pm.
 Feel free to text us 615-330-4633 with your child's name when you arrive.
 If someone who is not listed on the registration information will be picking up your child, you need to let us know when your child is dropped off in the morning.
 If you have a special situation where you need to stay on site with your child, please contact us to discuss your need.

 Does my child need to bring anything?

 Everything your child will need for the training in class is provided.
 For older classes, your child may want to bring a notebook and pen to take notes.
 We will not be providing snacks, but if you want your child to have a snack midway through the class we will take a snack break.
 Please do not send snacks with nuts.